 Select the instance that you want to configure, and then click Configure.

-You cannot start a new Customer Engagement instance until you click Configure and complete the configuration process.
+You cannot start a new instance until you click Configure and complete the configuration process.

-Customer Engagement instances will not come prepared with sample data when configured by an Office 365 Global administrator who does not have a Customer Engagement apps license.
-Sample data may be added later, after the instance is configured and ready to use, by a Customer Engagement apps licensed user who has the Dynamics 365 for Customer Engagement apps System administrator security role.
+Instances will not come prepared with sample data when configured by an Office 365 Global administrator who does not have a license.
+Sample data may be added later, after the instance is configured and ready to use, by a Customer Engagement apps licensed user who has the System administrator security role.
 For more information, see Add or remove sample data.

 On the configure new instance page, enter your settings, and then click Next.

 On the Confirm some details page, verify that the country/region and currency displayed are correct.
-Although you can add currencies in the Dynamics 365 for Customer Engagement apps, only the base currency will be used for reporting.
+Although you can add currencies in the model-driven apps in Dynamics 365, only the base currency will be used for reporting.

 After a base currency is selected it cannot be changed.